 Some 3 million tons of inorganic fertilizer are applied to American lawns each year.
 Much of it — nitrates, phosphorous and potassium — is produced by mining or synthesized from oil products.
 While nitrogen, as all gardeners know, is necessary for plant growth (as are phosphorous, potassium, sulfur and other minerals), the nitrogen used in synthetic fertilizers is commonly processed from ammonia.
 Often, to facilitate slow-release lawn fertilizers, ammonia is mixed with urea and formaldehyde, or it’s encased in sulfur or a synthesized polymer, some of them suspected endocrine disruptors.
 Think your kids don’t track something bad in from the yard every time they come indoors?
 Think again.

-The most visible, pervasive problem from nitrogen and especially phosphorous in fertilizer is eutropication, or oxygen depletion.
-This is the process that has created the infamous ocean “dead zones” near coastal areas and destroyed fish populations in fresh water lakes.
+The most visible, pervasive problem from nitrogen and especially phosphorus in fertilizer is eutrophication, or oxygen depletion.
+This is the process that has created the infamous ocean “dead zones” near coastal areas and destroyed fish populations in freshwater lakes.
 The fertilizer stimulates the growth of algae which then consumes the oxygen needed by fish and other aquatic plant life.
-The U.S., Britain and other countries have begun strictly controlling the use of nitrogen-based fertilizers on agricultural land in the hopes of limiting eutropication.
-And some states, like Minnesota, have severely limited phosphorous use (it’s estimated that half of America’s lakes are eutropic).
+The U.S., Britain and other countries have begun strictly controlling the use of nitrogen-based fertilizers on agricultural land in the hopes of limiting eutrophication.
+And some states, like Minnesota, have severely limited phosphorous use (it’s estimated that half of America’s lakes are eutrophic).
 In the meantime, application of lawn fertilizers is booming.

 It’s well known that children are at greater risk of pesticide-related disease than adults.
 According to the EPA, “Children’s internal organs are still developing and maturing and their enzymatic, metabolic, and immune systems may provide less natural protection than those of an adult.
 There are ‘critical periods’ in human development when exposure to a toxin can permanently alter the way an individual’s biological system operates… Children’s behaviors, such as playing on the floor or on the lawn where pesticides are commonly applied, or putting objects in their mouths, increase their chances of exposure to pesticides.”